vmware/container-service-extension/container_service_extension/developer_guide.md

   on older versions of VCD.
 When this cannot be achieved for any reason, that is an indication to bump up the major version.

+Code organization:
+- cluster_service_2x.py represents the backend related to RDE major version = 2.
+  We are supposed to overwrite the file for any changes related to minor version increments under major version = 2.
+- The idea is to maintain one cluster_service_XX file per each major version line.

 Steps:
 1. Create new schema file under /cse_def_schema/schema_x_y_z.json.
 2. Update below classes and tables for the finalized RDE version.
 There could